Skip to content

 What the Calculator Does Not Model

 Income growth over career (typically 3-5% annually enables higher savings).
-Job changes that may include tax-advantaged retirement account rollovers or gaps.
+Job changes that may include retirement account rollovers or gaps.
 Marriage and household income combining.
 Children's impact on savings capacity.
 Specific tax-advantaged account vs taxable account differences.
 Investment volatility and sequence of returns.
 Specific career trajectory changes.
 The calculator shows baseline trajectory from consistent inputs; real life has variability that typically favors long-term outcomes if early habits are strong.

 Building Young Adult Financial Foundations